ghost-language/website/docs/reference/grammar-and-types.md

 Comments behave like whitespace and are discarded during execution.

+## Dynamically Typed
+Ghost is dynamically typed.
+Variables can store values of any type, and a single variable can even store values of different types at different times.

 ## Variables
 You use variables as symbolic names for values in your application.
+Variables are declared using the `let` statement.
+Once declared, variables may be naturally accessed and reassigned by referencing its name.

 ```
+let answer = 3;

+let favoriteColor = "black";
+print favoriteColor; // "black"

 answer = 42;
-favoriteColor = "black";
-pi = 3.14;
+print answer; // 42
 ```

 Variables must be explicitely declared with an initial value.